Nithronverse/NithronOS/packaging/iso/README-debian-installer.md

 ### 1. Debian Installer Files

-The installer uses official Debian bookworm netboot kernel and initrd:
+The installer uses official Debian bookworm cdrom kernel and initrd (text-capable):
 - **Kernel**: `/install.amd/vmlinuz` - Debian installer kernel
 - **Initrd**: `/install.amd/initrd.gz` - Debian installer initramfs

 These files are fetched by `scripts/fetch-di.sh` during the ISO build process.
+The script is idempotent, uses a configurable mirror via `DEBIAN_MIRROR`, and fails the build if either file is missing.

 ### 2. Preseed Configuration